Preparations before taking a driving test in a DMV office

 - Proper lane change

-- Following a vehicle while observing distance
+- Following a vehicle while observing the distance

 - Passing intersections

 Also, it is important to observe speed limitations and show your understanding of traffic signs and signals (it will be smart to take a free car theory test again before the road exam in order to refresh your memory).
-Note that an examiner will grade you on your ability to control a vehicle, so don’t be too nervous; aggression or free manners are unacceptable, too.
-Watch your posture keeping your hands on the steering wheel and show you are quite comfortable with your vehicle.
+Note that an examiner will grade you on your ability to control a vehicle, so don't be too nervous; aggression or free manners are unacceptable, too.
+Watch your posture keeping your hands on the steering wheel, and show you are quite comfortable with your vehicle.

-When practicing for passing road test, try to get real feedback from a person supervising you.
-Don’t get offended and don’t ignore his/her comments, but ask your supervisor to point out any mistakes and even record them to be sure you won’t forget to work on them.
-If you can’t find a supervisor having enough free time to ride with you, it may be reasonable to pay for a private certified instructor.
-A professional instructor is unlikely to ignore your mistakes as your parents or friends may do, and he can give you helpful tips on how to pass DMV driver license test.
+When practicing for passing the road test, try to get real feedback from a person supervising you.
+Don't get offended, and don't ignore his/her comments, but ask your supervisor to point out any mistakes and even record them to be sure you won't forget to work on them.
+If you can't find a supervisor having enough free time to ride with you, it may be reasonable to pay for a private certified instructor.
+A professional instructor is unlikely to ignore your mistakes as your parents or friends may do, and he can give you helpful tips on how to pass the DMV driver's license test.

-If you have practiced really hard, provided all the documents and your car is OK, nothing can prevent you from passing the test on the first try!
+If you have practiced really hard, provided all the documents, and your car is OK, nothing can prevent you from passing the test on the first try!